carolinechoi/python-work/README.md

 * *MIT OpenCourseWare*: specifically, course 6.0001, "Introduction to computer science and programming in python" of Fall 2016

 ** Disclaimer: Because of school, I'll probably forget to update this for a few weeks at a time.
 So the current files in this Repo may not be up to date.

+# 🌟 Update! 🐍

+Ya girl has started life as a NASA intern.
+And guess what?
+Learning the fundamentals of Python is included in my training.
+I'll be using this repo to take notes and organize my Python studies from now on.